ccallawa/alyvix_doc/test_case_building/selector_overview.rst

 Selector Interface Overview
 ***************************

-Alyvix Selector allows you to visualize and change some of the basic test case parameters, organize individual test cases, and copy test case objects from one file to another.
+Alyvix Selector allows you to organize individual test cases, copy test case objects from one file to another, and visualize and change basic test case parameters.
+Unlike Designer, you can quickly compare multiple test case objects with each other, even if they reside in separate files.

-The interface is centered around a list display of each test case in a given file.
+When used with Alyvix Editor rather than as a standalone application, it allows you to quickly select test case objects to create scripted interactions.

+The Selector interface is centered around a list-based display of each test case, with a separate tab for each :file:`.alyvix` file.
+The *primary* tab (the first one opened that has the blue background) is the only file whose objects can be changed.
+All other *secondary* tabs are used for the purpose of viewing and filtering their test cases, and potentially importing them into the primary tab.
+The values of test case objects in secondary tabs cannot be changed.

-You can start Alyvix Selector by itself from the command prompt:
+You can start Alyvix Selector by itself from the command prompt (you can find information about its :ref:`command arguments here <test_case_building_selector_launch>`):

 .. code-block:: doscon
+   :class: short-code-block

    C:\Alyvix\testcases> python alyvix_selector.py -f <file-name>